GoViG: Goal-Conditioned Visual Navigation Instruction Generation via Multimodal Reasoning: Introduction

 To address these limitations, we introduce \textit{Goal-Conditioned Visual Navigation Instruction Generation} (GoViG), a novel task aiming to generate precise and contextually coherent navigation instructions using only egocentric visual observations from initial and goal viewpoints (Fig.\ref{fig:task_overview}(a)).
 Unlike previous approaches, GoViG entirely eliminates reliance on privileged inputs, significantly enhancing the method's generalization capability across diverse and unseen environments (Fig.\ref{fig:task_overview}(b)-(c)).

-Our approach systematically decomposes GoViG into two complementary subtasks: (1) \textit{Navigation Visualization}, predicting intermediate visual states to bridge initial and goal observations; and (2) \textit{Instruction Generation with Visual Cues}, synthesizing instructions grounded in actual and forecasted visual cues (Fig.~\ref{fig:method overview}(a)).
-Both subtasks are cohesively integrated within an autoregressive multimodal large language model, guided by carefully designed training objectives: a \textit{Token Discrepancy Loss}, which promotes accurate visual predictions, and a \textit{Label Smoothing Loss}, enhancing semantic robustness and linguistic fluency.
+Our approach systematically decomposes GoViG into two complementary subtasks: (1) \textit{Navigation Visualization}, predicting intermediate visual states to bridge initial and goal observations; and (2) \textit{Instruction Generation with Visual Cues}, synthesizing instructions grounded in observed and forecasted visual cues (Fig.~\ref{fig:method overview}(a)).~Both are integrated within an autoregressive MLLM, guided by carefully designed training objectives: a \textit{Token Discrepancy Loss},~which promotes accurate visual predictions, and a \textit{Label Smoothing Loss}, enhancing semantic robustness and linguistic fluency.
 This methodological synergy aligns closely with human spatial cognition, fostering robust and adaptable instruction generation.